 After all, how well can you know your self without first knowing the One who created you, then gave all to redeem you?

 SALVATION.
-CAN GOD DWELL IN YOU?
+GOD CAN DWELL IN YOU!

 Unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 That which is born of flesh is flesh, and that which is born of the Spirit is spirit.
 Do not marvel that I said to you, ‘You must be born again.’”
 (John 3:5-8)

-Jesus continues:
+Jesus continued:

 For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have eternal life.”
 (John 3:16)